molleer/learn-docker/README.md

 # Learning Docker

-Here is a list of tasks you can perform, from basic to advanced, you can perform in docker in order to learn how to use docker and how it works.
+Here is a list of tasks, from basic to advanced, you can perform in docker in order to learn how to use docker and how it works.
+If you have not installed docker, please follow the [Install Docker Guide](./install-docker.md) or the [Official Docs](https://docs.docker.com/engine/install/).

-You may also look in the [Dockerfile](./Dockerfile) and [docker-compose.yml](./docker-compose.yml) file to see what settings you can use when building a docker image or starting a multiple docker containers using docker-compose.
+You may also look at the [List of Usefull Docker commands](./docker-commands.md), [Dockerfile](./Dockerfile) or [docker-compose.yml](./docker-compose.yml) files to see what settings you can use when building a docker image or starting a multiple docker containers using docker-compose.

 1. **Hello World Container:**
    - Task: Run a simple "Hello World" container.